Papier d'Armenie: Use

 Typically, a strip of Papier d'Arménie is torn from the booklet, folded accordion-style, and placed on a heat-resistant support.
 The strip is lit and blown on until the paper begins to glow and release the vanilla scent characteristic of resin compounds.
 The smell is pleasant and subtle.
 Traditionally, the product was sold as a disinfectant, though it has no such properties.
 This belief began with a demonstration in 1889 of burning Papier d'Arménie in a closed cylinder above a piece of raw meat, which spoiled less than a comparable untreated piece of meat after a week.
 Today Papier d'Arménie is sold primarily as a form of incense or perfume, as a form of candle, or as a form of air freshener.

-Papier d'Arménie has been found to release benzene and formaldehyde in a study of interior deodorizers conducted by a consumer's union.
-However the same study shows that of the 72 products tested, Papier d'Arménie presented the lowest rates.
-Normal use does not present a hazard; it is typical to burn 3 or 4 strips per week, and to air the area regularly.
+It is typical to burn 3 or 4 strips per week, and to air the area regularly.

+Safety

+Multiple studies show that burning incense in closed areas poses a significant health risk.